aidanhs/dayer/README.md

 (it's worth keeping the tar around just in case it goes horribly wrong and you need to load your old images back in)

-Now use the script to help you figure out what to pass to dayer:
+Now use the script to help you figure out what to pass to `dayer commonise-tar`:

-    $ script.sh analyse layerdir
+    $ commonise.sh analyse layerdir
     Identifying top layers from layerdir/repositories
     Repo: bigimage1
         Tag: latest, ID: 2419dde0cfd992c34928ed6a3e3f94185d51d2ff4bd76bd118ea75b7afb3747d